00cyre/Pipedrive-Bling-Integration-Service/README.md

 # What i could've added
 One thing I didin't got in this project was unitary tests, i could do it but to not delay the deliver even further i decided to not do it, since it wasn't a necessary requisite i let it out of the service.
 I didn't implemented another extra which would be using the query from MongoDb,i even added some code testing it, but i couldn't get it to work i removed it, but since this wasn't asked to do either, i let it out aswell.
+The code is ok but definitely can get better, since the time was a huge factor, i tried to keep things organized, but at the same time we all know we are going to miss something.
+The MongoDb driver configuration is not secure, neither adequate for a prod environment.

 # Api calls
 The basic calls to this micro-service are: